Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 - [Pagination](https://www.youtube.com/watch?v=acOktTcTVEQ).
 This helped me get the basic and then using the [django documentation](https://docs.djangoproject.com/en/3.1/topics/pagination/) to split products into pages, with a view function, not a ListView.
 - [Chartjs](https://www.youtube.com/watch?v=B4Vmm3yZPgc) was a simple tutorial how to firstly incorporate chartjs into django, this helped build the basic that I could then take further.
 - [Stock Management](https://www.youtube.com/playlist?list=PL6RgKo1nB4TlJDfWz3czfXHkg8wSn8THV) -  Gave me an understanding of a simple way to control stock in a store.
 - [Contact form](https://hellowebbooks.com/news/tutorial-setting-up-a-contact-form-with-django/).
 Having used contact forms before, but this time actually sending emails and messages, learning how to incorporate these into Django.
+ - [Nested Dropdown Menu's](https://mdbootstrap.com/snippets/jquery/mdbootstrap/949080#html-tab-view) with [clicked menu items](https://stackoverflow.com/questions/51871908/bootstrap-4-nested-dropdown).
+This helped with building submenus within bootstrap dropdowns, and then using JS to click on them to populate the new menu rather than hover, which would not work on mobile devices.